Two versions in one cover: in the present tense and the same story also in the past tense.

-Don Quijote, el último caballero is an amusing, ironic and — at the same time — tragic story.
+The story of Don Quijote is amusing, ironic and — at the same time — tragic.
 Don Quijote is an ordinary Spaniard with an extraordinary imagination who believes that he must achieve great feats to honor a lady.
 He falls in love with a waitress that he considers to be the ideal lady.
 He and his companion Sancho Panza have adventures in which Don Quijote is always mistaken about what he finds along the way while Sancho sees what is really there.